Skip to content

 Environmental DNA (eDNA) allows scientists to detect the presence of aquatic species from the tiny bits of organic material—cells, skin, waste, and mucus—they leave behind.
 This genetic soup allows us to study marine life even when organisms are not physically present.
 It also offers clues about biodiversity changes in sensitive areas, the presence of rare or endangered species, and the spread of invasive species—all critical to understanding, promoting, and maintaining a healthy ocean.

 MBARI has long been a leader in developing technology that allows scientists and researchers to collect aquatic eDNA, study how life in the sea is changing, and assess what the impacts of those changes might be.
-For example, MBARI’s Environmental Sample Processor (ESP) allows us to collect and analyze water samples from the ocean on board the instrument to quickly identify the presence of organisms or biological toxins.
+For example, MBARI’s Environmental Sample Processor (ESP) allows us to collect and analyze water samples on board the instrument to quickly identify the presence of organisms or biological toxins.
 Using this “lab in a can,” scientists can analyze the sample in real time or preserve it for future study.

 MBARI’s long-range autonomous vehicle (LRAUV) is another way we use technology to access and share important data about ocean health.
 Designed by MBARI engineers, this innovative robot explores, maps, and monitors the ocean.
 Paired with the Environmental Sample Processor, it can detect the DNA fingerprints of marine life.
 A new commercial licensing agreement with Saab, Inc. is expanding access to this remarkable platform, and with that, opportunities to build on MBARI’s eDNA collection capabilities.